jakegut/jakegut.github.io/README.md

 ### Step 3) Rename the repository

 In the copy, click on "Settings" near the top right hand of the window.
-Change the repository name to myname.github.io. ("myname" will actually be your github user name.)
+Change the repository name from "dreuprojecttemplate" to to myname.github.io. ("myname" will actually be your github user name.)

 Your site will typically be viewable within 5 minutes at <https://myname.github.io>.